SLLUG/SLLUG.github.io/index.md

 ### Upcoming Meetings

-#### Feb 12th, 2018 - Year of the GNU/Linux Desktop
+#### Mar 19th, 2018 - Enterprise Server Needs

-*NOTE: Date Change* - This event will NOT be on the third-Monday due to a conflict with Ontario's Family Day.

-We will have a guided presentation on February 12th, at 6:00pm to discuss the available options for using FLOSS in a desktop environment.
+On the third Monday of March, we will resume our regularly scheduled programming with a discussion about enterprise server needs.

-The event will be held at theStory's Second Entrance:
+The event will be held at 6:00pm on March 19th at theStory's Second Entrance:

     theStory's Second Entrance
     181 Christina Street N, Sarnia, ON N7T 5T8

 ![Enter north door of theStory](/theStory-SecondEntrance.jpg)

-Please do NOT enter through the main entrance at theStory.
-Another group has a fantastic event running from 4-7pm that we do not want to disturb.
-Use the next door to the north: 181 Christina N (not 179).

-This month's event will include short discussions on:

-- Alternative Applications (ie- if not MS Office, then what?)
-- Desktop Environments and Associated Tools
-- Package Management and Update Systems
-- Base Distributions and Forks
-- How to Decide on YOUR GNU/Linux Pathway

-#### Mar 19th, 2018 - Enterprise Server Needs

-On the third Monday of March, we will resume our regularly scheduled programming with a discussion about enterprise server needs.

 This will include topics like:

 - BSD vs Linux (Flavors and Benefits)
 - Hypervisor Options for Virtual Hosts
 - Open Source Storage Systems

+To prepare for the meeting, attendees are encouraged to find a piece of tech that would be used on a server: a piece of tech you want to learn more about.
+And learn more about it.
+This meeting will be something of a show-and-tell for those interested in sharing.

+If we manage to dry up on prepared material, I'm sure we'll be able to have some of our more experienced users share from their own experiences in server-land.

 #### Mar 24th, 2018 - InstallFest #1